How did people survive the great depression?

 Be kind

-Those who had a little more than others would sometimes employ people to do odd jobs for them or give a little to their neighbours.
-There were even local neighbourhood give-aways where everyone would donate a little food or cash, and it would all go to a different household each time.
+Those who had a little more than others would sometimes employ people to do odd jobs for them or give a little to their neighbors.
+There were even local neighborhood giveaways where everyone would donate a little food or cash, and it would all go to a different household each time.

 (People had to get creative with their food just so they had enough to survive on, with “depression soup” being one of the most common dishes)